 Pellet grills and smokers can be used under covered porches, patios, or decks.
 However, there needs to be sufficient airflow to blow the smoke out of the covered enclosure.
 Pellet grills, smokers, or any grills should not be used in enclosed spaces or areas with poor airflow such as a garage.

-The only exception to not using a smoker in a garage or indoors is when the smoker is rated for indoor use such as electric smokers.
+The only exception to not using a smoker in a garage or indoors is when the smoker is rated for indoor use such as some electric smokers.

 However, this article will focus on charcoal and wood grills and smokers.